carlopantaleo/SunriseSunsetBot/README.md

 # SunriseSunsetBot
 [![Build Status](https://travis-ci.org/carlopantaleo/SunriseSunsetBot.svg?branch=master)](https://travis-ci.org/carlopantaleo/SunriseSunsetBot)

 A Telegram bot that alerts you at sunrise and sunset, based on your location.
 Sunrise and sunset times are provided by the excellent API by [sunrise-sunset.org](http://sunrise-sunset.org).

 #### How does it work?
 1. Start the bot (the official registered bot on Telegram is `@SunriseSunset_bot`).
 2. Send your location if you are using a mobile client, or send your coordinates if location messages are not supported by your client.
 3. Every day at sunrise and sunset you will receive an alert message.
+4. Use the `/alerts` command to manage your alert messages: you can choose to be alerted also at civil twilight begin and end and you can choose to receive the notification in advance with respect to the actual event.

 Got a problem?
 Found a bug?
 Send a `/support` message and get in touch with us!